okayzed/get-good-with-vim/README.md

 * learn how to use jumplist with ctrl-o and ctrl-i. use m' to place a new mark in jumplist
 * learn to use :s and :%s command with regexes
 * learn text objects: ci(, daw, ya', etc
+* learn buffer management: :bn, :bp, :bd
 * learn to use the verb+object vocabulary of vim (see grokking vi SO answer)
 * use ctrl-[ instead of escape
 * use larger motions: {}, [[, ]]
 * learn about window management, including :split, :vsplit, ctrl-w and so on
 * install some plugins. uninstall some plugins
 * use . to repeat yourself (when going into edit mode, do as much as possible in one go, then use . to repeat it)
+* use character motion with , and ; for repeating
+* learn to use ctrl-x ctrl-f for file completion
+* learn to use ctrl-n and ctrl-p for keyword completion
 * learn page movement: H, M, L, ctrl-u, ctrl-d, ctrl-f, ctrl-b
 * learn useful g commands, like gf and gg and G
 * learn how to use linewise visual mode (V)
 * learn how to filter visual selection through external programs with !
+* learn to use :r! for reading external commands in
+* setup your vim config again
+* use :<number> to jump to line
+* use xp to swap characters

 ### advanced